Makes the Most of Every Day

 level of care is covered as necessary to maintain the patient at home.
 A period of crisis is when a patient requires pain control and symptom management which is primarily skilled nursing care.
 Once the acute crisis has ended, the patient will be returned to routine care.

-· General Inpatient Care: General Inpatient Care is appropriate when the patient's family is unable to care for the patient at home.
-This level of care is also appropriate for pain and symptom control as well as for the management of acute psychosocial issues.
-General Inpatient Care is provided in a contracted skilled nursing facility, where a registered nurse is available to provide care 24 hours a day, 7 days a week with hospice associates continuing to visit the patient daily to manage care.
+· General Inpatient Care: General Inpatient Care is a level of care for pain control or acute or chronic symptom management which cannot be managed in other settings.
+General Inpatient Care is provided in a contracted skilled nursing facility, or Hospice Inpatient Unit, where a registered nurse is available to provide care 24 hours a day, 7 days a week with hospice associates continuing to visit the patient daily to manage care.

 · Respite Care: Respite Care is short-term inpatient care provided to individuals residing at home when necessary to relieve the caregiver.
 Respite care may be provided on an occasional basis and may not be reimbursed for more than five consecutive days at a time.
 During respite care the patient is transferred to a hospice contracted nursing facility that provides 24 hour nursing care.
 Hospice associates will continue to visit the patient daily to manage care.